2024 Solingen arson attack: Victims

 A family of four, who resided in the attic apartment, died from burn injuries.
-They were a married couple, 29-year-old Kancho (İsmail) Emilov Zhilov and 28-year-old Katya (Kiymet) Todorova Zhilova, and their two daughters, three-year-old Galia (Gizem) Kancheva Zhilova und five-month-old Emily (Elis) Kancheva Zhilova.
+They were a married couple, 29-year-old Kancho (İsmail) Emilov Zhilov and 28-year-old Katya (Kıymet) Todorova Zhilova, and their two daughters, three-year-old Galia (Gizem) Kancheva Zhilova und five-month-old Emily (Elis) Kancheva Zhilova.
 The family had moved from Bulgaria to Germany in February 2024.
-Their bodies were transported back to Kostievo, their home village, where a joint funeral was held in June 2024.
+Their home village Kostievo was informed of the deaths hours after the fire at noon.
+The Consulate of Bulgaria in Frankfurt confirmed their identities the same day.
+Their bodies were transported back to Kostievo where a joint funeral was held in June 2024.

 21 tenants of the building were injured, of whom nine were hospitalised.
 They included two relatives of the Zhilov family, Ayşe and Nihat Kostadinchev, had jumped out of their third-floor flat with their seven-month-old son Salih as they fell; the couple sustained severe injuries and all three suffered fractured ribs.

 Perpetrator

 Daniel Gerrit Szalla (born 7 December 1984) was an unemployed resident of Solingen.
 He had dropped out of several training courses, multiple prior convictions for fraud, and long-standing issues with amphetamine and gambling addiction.
 He had previously lived at the rear section of the targeted apartment building, but was evicted due to a dispute with the landlady over outstanding rent payments.
 He was living with his girlfriend in a house owned by his father.